Aircloak/aircloak/manual_tests.md

 - Configure tables
   - [ ] Drag the following tables (in the described order) into the tables canvas: `players`, `games`
   - [ ] Configure the join conditions: `players.uid = games.player`
-  - [ ] Click "New Custom SQL" and add the following query:
-    ```
-    SELECT p.*, numGames
-    FROM players p INNER JOIN (
-      SELECT player, count(*) as numGames
-      FROM games
-      GROUP BY player
-    ) t ON p.uid = t.player
-    ```
-  - [ ] Double click the name of the newly created custom table and name it `num_games`
-  - [ ] JOIN the new table with the `players` table on `players.uid = num_games.uid`
 - [ ] Ensure the connection type is set to `Live` top right
 - [ ] Rename the data source to "Test datasource"
 - [ ] Click on "Sheet 1" bottom left to create a new analysis sheet
-- [ ] Right click on `num_games.numGames` and select "convert to dimension"
+- [ ] Right-click on "Age" and choose that it should be interpreted as a dimension.
-- [ ] Drag `num_games.numGames` to the columns area
+- [ ] Drag "Age" to the rows area
-- [ ] Drag "Number of records" to the rows area
+- [ ] Drag "Players (count)" to the column next to the age values in the middle of the screen
-- You should now see a bar graph
+- You should now see a table of ages and their counts
+- [ ] Click "show me" and turn it into a bar graph
+- [ ] Click the icon to toggle rows and columns to make it horizontal
 - [ ] Drag "players.Gender" onto the rows area
-- You should now see a bar graph of num games per gender
+- You should now see a bar graph of num games per gender and age
-- [ ] Right click on the "numGames" item in the columns area and select "Continuous"
-- You should now see a line graph of num games per gender
-- [ ] Drag "games.Date" to the filters section, then select quarter, and subsequently Q1
+- [ ] Drag "games.Date" to the filters section, then select months, and subsequently April and May.
 - The graph should still display sensible values
+- [ ] Remove the "age" column
 - [ ] Drag "games.Date" to the columns area
 - You should see the num games per player per year now
 - [ ] Click the + icon in the "YEAR(Date)" pill in the columns area twice to expand it to quarter and month